metamath/lamp-guide/docs/index.md

 Another expected change is that the first created step will be specially marked as a "goal".
-Goals will be treated somewhat differently from other statements, to make the default behavior more convenient.
+Goals will be treated somewhat differently from other steps, to make the default behavior more convenient.

 A future version is likely to have an "explorer" tab to let you explore the contents of a database.